atadataco/dagster-snowflake-local-quickstart/README.md

 ### Using environment variables to handle secrets

-To connect to Snowflake, you'll need to set up your credentials in Dagster.
+To connect to Snowflake, you must set up your credentials in Dagster.

-Dagster allows using environment variables to handle sensitive information.
+Dagster allows the use of environment variables to handle sensitive information.
 You can define various configuration options and access environment variables through them.
 This also allows you to parameterize your pipeline without modifying code.

 In this example, we use [snowflake_io_manager](https://docs.dagster.io/_apidocs/libraries/dagster-snowflake#dagster_snowflake.build_snowflake_io_manager) to write outputs to Snowflake and read inputs from it.
 The configurations of the Snowflake connection are defined in `quickstart_snowflake/__init__.py`, which requires the following environment variables:
 - `SNOWFLAKE_ACCOUNT`